slerman12/Help-me/3-Disproof.md

 6. Voluntary vs. involuntary is evidenced by what people would choose to do without guarantee of pay
 7. Terminating somebody for avoiding slavery is illegal, since slavery is illegal

+This argument applies to many PhD students.
+The demand put on me was more excessive than this does justice to since I was expected to:

+1. Find yet another advisor
+2. Find new source of funding
+3. Re-take a six-month review
+4. Do my thesis
+5. All of this amid induced health issues and in my sixth year
+6. For less than New York State's legal living wage
+7. Within a one to few month timeframe

+That's not even slavery.
+It's impossible.

 ### Email: 10/31/2023

 Subject line: **Re: Supporting students**</br>